exoscale/lingo/README.md

 ```

 This is a trivial example, but if you take a s/coll-of (or any of
-s/every variants), which can return a miriad of `preds` depending on
+s/every variants), which can return a myriad of `preds` depending on
 how failure happened, this will return very fine grained error message
 that pin-point exactly how the value failed.
 This is also very handy for more "custom" other uses cases, such as
-`exoscale.specs/string-of` and other paramerized specs we might have.
+`exoscale.specs/string-of` and other parameterised specs we might have.

-By default a lot of common predicates are supported out of the box ,
+By default a lot of common predicates are supported out of the box , most common
-most math comparaison operators and compositions of these with `count`
+math operators and compositions of these with `count` for instance, Set/Map
-for instance, Set/Map membership (or lack thereof), and most of
-clojure.spec custom predicates.
+membership (or lack thereof), and most of clojure.spec custom predicates.

 `set-pred-error!` calls internally `set-pred-conformer!` and
 `set-pred-message!`, the operations are decoupled.
 If you only care about the